tshegofatso-motlhakane/Frontend_Mentor-Challanges/README.md

-# Frontend_Mentor-Challanges
+# Frontend MentorChallanges
-Frontend mentor challanges
+These are challanges from Frontend Mentor